bcantoni/imagelinks/README.md

 1. Commit all required changes
 2. Update the version number in package.json and `git push`
 3. Make sure the actions are green
-4. Create and push a tab, for example `git tag v0.1.1 && git push --tags`
+4. Create and push a tag; for example `git tag v0.1.1 && git push --tags`
+5. Watch action which should create the new release

 ### Project Structure